 - Memory or learning problems

 - Irritability, depression or mood swings

 Tonsillectomy as a Sleep Apnea Treatment

-Swollen tonsils are more likely to be the cause of sleep apnea in kids than adults, and many children with sleep apnea have their symptoms resolved through a tonsillectomy.
+Swollen tonsils are more likely to cause sleep apnea in kids than adults.
+Many children with sleep apnea have their symptoms resolved through a tonsillectomy.
 For adults, a tonsillectomy can be effective, as long as the tonsils were swollen and causing the apnea episodes.
 Adults who get a tonsillectomy may not experience a complete resolution of their sleep apnea symptoms, but their symptoms may improve.